ATS Trends in 2026: What Every Job Seeker Needs to Know

 📊 Stat

-According to Jobscan's 2026 State of the Job Search report, 99% of Fortune 500 companies now use ATS software, and 75% of resumes are rejected before a human ever reads them.
+Most large companies and MNCs use ATS systems.
+If you're applying to TCS, Infosys, Wipro, Accenture, or any Fortune 500 company, Fortune 500 companies now use ATS software, and 75% of resumes are rejected before a human ever reads them.

 2. AI-Native Parsers Replace Rule-Based Extraction